Project Spring Jewel Box Quilt

 Once the pieced top is completed, it is time for the quilting.

-Another quilting option is to use the Baby Lock Crown Jewel long-arm quilting machine.
+Another quilting option is to use a Baby Lock long-arm quilting machine.

 Cut 2 ¼” bias binding strips from the remaining backing fabric.
 Sew strips together to create a bias strip long enough for the edges of the quilt.